samchungy/zod-openapi/README.md

 `.transform()` is complicated because it technically comprises of two types (input & output).
 This means that we need to understand which type you are creating.

-If a registered schema with a transform is used in both a request and response schema you will receive an error because the created schema for each will be different.
-To override the creation type for a specific ZodEffect, add an `.openapi()` field and set the `effectType` field to `input`.
-This will force this library to always generate the input type even if we are creating a response type.
+If a registered schema with a transform or pipeline is used in both a request and response schema you will receive an error because the created schema for each will be different.
+To override the creation type for a specific ZodEffect, add an `.openapi()` field and set the `effectType` field to `input` or `output`.
+This will force this library to always generate the input/output type even if we are creating a response (output) or request (input) type.
+You typically want to use this when your know your transform has not changed the type.

 `.preprocess()` will always return the `output` type even if we are creating an input schema.
 If a different input type is required you can achieve this with a `.transform()` combined with a `.pipe()` or simply declare a manual `type` in `.openapi()`.